congdanh71298/top10_owasp/README.md

-# OWASP Top 10 Vulnerabilities Demo
+# OWASP Top 10 Vulnerabilities Demo with Flask

 This project demonstrates the OWASP Top 10 Web Application Security Risks with both vulnerable and secure implementations using Flask.